microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

   --pin
-      Searches the release git tags in the repo and selects the baseline version as the maximum eleased version that matches the range.
+      Searches the release git tags in the repo and selects the baseline version as the maximum released version that matches the range.

       This effectively pins the version to a specific version while allowing it to be updated manually as needed by running type test preparation again.